Green home ownership is just a few steps away

 Getting an assessment of any kind may increase your home's value by an average of 2.7% or $4,000! *

-Advanced energy assessments cover everything mentioned above, but also include a series of extra diagnostic tools to go further in depth on your home.
+Includes an in-person inspection of your home, creating a personalized plan for how to benefit from the federal incentives, and includes a 1-1 walk-through so you know how to be first in line!
 These includes, but aren't limited to, a "blower door" that measures the air leakage in & out of your home from outside (and where) and combustion safety tests of gas appliances, to name a few.
-Now eligible for a $150 federal tax credit and can make someone eligible for up to $4,000 in federal rebates for home improvement!
+Eligible for a $150 federal tax credit, and unlocks federal rebates from the Inflation Reduction Act!!
 Final cost after federal tax credit: $350.

 Indoor Air Quality (IAQ) tests can be add-ons to either standard or advanced energy assessments of your home.
 With IAQ tests we leave monitors around your home for 5-7 days that measure humidity, volatile organic compounds, carbon dioxide levels, radon and more.
 They can help you identify why certain rooms are uncomfortable or if there are possible health concerns.

 According to the EPA: "a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities."